openPCI/OpenCoding/README.md

 ## Howto
 Create a database OpenCoding.
 Import the tables from opencoding.sql (using phpmyadmin).

+Create af file called .htdatabase in a "secrets" folder.
+Fill in information about your database and user: localhost,opencoding,password,opencoding

 Log in using admin user, no password.
 Change the password.

 Manually create a project (using phpmyadmin).